Family of murdered Bastar journalist to be given Rs 10 lakh aid: Chhattisgarh CM

 The Press Club of India urged the state government to look into the “long-standing demand of local journalists to enact a law to protect journalists”.

-DIGIPUB, an association of digital news organisations of which Scroll is a part, noted that threats to journalists’ safety are not just posed by retaliatory actions by the state, but also by criminal elements and local politicians.
+Digipub, an association of digital news organisations of which Scroll is a member, noted that threats to journalists’ safety are not just posed by retaliatory actions by the state, but also by criminal elements and local politicians.

-“The public and the larger media community rarely consider the well-being of journalists reporting on vital public issues in small cities and remote towns at significant risk to themselves and their families,” DIGIPUB had said.
+“The public and the larger media community rarely consider the well-being of journalists reporting on vital public issues in small cities and remote towns at significant risk to themselves and their families,” Digipub had said.
 “This needs to change.”

 Also read: The murder of a journalist and the forgotten Maoist war in Bastar